james-stevens/dns-gslb/README.md

 3. Don't DNSSEC sign the service subdomain!

+## Does it Really Work?

+I have know about and used DNS/GSLB for some 20 years.
+I have never had any issues with it.
+For 10 years I was responsible for all the servers and services at the dot-IO Domain Registry where I used DNS/GSLB.

+We had two POPs in London & a vPOP in  Ashburn.
+DNS/GSLB was used, for all its benefits, to distribute load over these locations.

 ## It Could be so Much Easier

-One way to make this technique much easier to set up and run would be to have the very basic DNS server functionality necessary built into the software that is providing the client service.
+One way to make DNS/GSLB much easier to set up and run would be to have the very basic DNS server functionality necessary built into the software that is providing the client service.

 The amount of DNS work it needs to do is extremely minimal, so adding a module to an existing application, like `nginx`, should be a relatively straight forward task.